Customer leads from your commercial marketplace offer

 Sources: The value for this field is populated based on the marketplace that generated the lead.
 Possible values are

-Actions: The value for this field is populated based on the action the customer took in the marketplace, which generated the lead.
+Actions: The value for this field is populated based on the action the customer took in the marketplace that generated the lead.

 Possible values are:

-Offers: You may have multiple offers in the marketplace.
+Offers: You might have multiple offers in the commercial marketplace.
 The value for this field is populated based on the offer that generated the lead.
-The Publisher ID and Offer ID are both sent in this field and are values you provided when you published the offer to the marketplace.
+The publisher ID and offer ID are both sent in this field and are values you provided when you published the offer to the marketplace.

-The following examples show example values in the expected format
+The following examples show values in the expected format

 - FirstName: John